SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 * 230 (Not supported for this entity type) – when tracker is deleted or blocked
 * 201 (Not found in database) – when tracker was not found
-* 252 (Device already corrupted) – when tracker’s source is corrupted
+* 252 (Device already corrupted) – when tracker's source is corrupted
 * [Standard errors](../../backend-api/getting-started.md#error-codes)

 ## corrupt